About the Jindal School of Management

-The University of Texas at Dallas Naveen Jindal School of Management is the largest of UT Dallas’ seven schools, with a fall 2012 enrollment of more than 6,600, about half of whom were graduate students.
+The University of Texas at Dallas Naveen Jindal School of Management is the largest of UT Dallas’ seven schools, with a fall 2014 enrollment of more than 7,500, about half of whom are graduate students.
 The school provides outstanding tuition value, a wide variety of classes on campus and online, flexible scheduling and a convenient location easily accessed from U.S. Highway 75 (Central Expressway), the President George Bush Turnpike and Dallas North Tollway.

 - Finance and Managerial Economics

 A broad array of internship and scholarship opportunities is made available to the Jindal School students each academic year.
 The school operates its own Career Management Center, which students may use in addition to the campus-wide UT Dallas Career Center.
 At least 40 student organizations are based in the school.
 Most of these focus on career development in specific fields and build networking, internship and employment opportunities.

 The school’s faculty has an excellent reputation based on members’ teaching, research and business expertise.
 Based on faculty publications in 24 leading business journals spanning all areas of business over the last four years, the Jindal School of Management ranks No. 11 in North America in research productivity and No. 12 globally, according to The UTD Top 100 Business School Research Rankings™ (2015).
 In 2013, Financial Times ranked the school at No. 18 in the world for faculty research productivity.